 Activities Offered for Dual Enrolled High Schools

-Glacier Creek Preserve Grassland Ecology Lab (early fall and late spring semesters)
+Glacier Creek Preserve Grassland Ecology Lab (Fall semester primarily)

 Students will study ecosystem interactions by investigating the effects of fire frequency and season on multiple biotic and abiotic grassland variables.
 Teachers may also use this opportunity to discuss other relevant topics such as successional stages and effects of disturbance on abundance and diversity of various grassland organisms.
 This field experience takes approximately 2-4 hours depending on number of students, individual interests, and time limitations.

-DNA Fingerprint Analysis Lab (late fall and spring semesters)
+DNA Fingerprint Analysis Lab (Late fall semester, spring semester)

 Students will come to the UNO campus, where they will learn about the uniqueness of DNA while practicing pipetting skills, PCR techniques, electrophoresis, and additional methodology of DNA collection and extraction.
 This lab is a real life example of forensics and illustrates the level of skill needed for molecular work.
 Participating instructors and students are invited to gain an in depth experience in our Molecular Biology Lab here at UNO.
 The on-campus activity takes approximately 4-6 hours depending on time constraints.
 Pre-lab and post lab material are also included to enhance and expand understanding.
 If time permits, students will be given a tour of the UNO Biology Department, Criss Library, MSLC tutoring center, and have lunch provided in the Milo Bail Student Center.
 Alternatively, groups with significant time and/or travel constraints may choose to conduct this lab in their own school, in which case our Biology Dual Enrollment Coordinator will provide supplies, instruction, and guidance during consecutive lab periods.

 Request a Lab Date